Zilliqa/scilla/README.md

 And retry to persuade `secp256k1` to rebuild.

-Now, to build the project from the root folder:
+Now build again:

 ```
 make
 ```

+and this time the build should succeed!

 ### Installation